 Barton’s first experience with nursing came at age 11, when she tended to her older brother after he was injured in an accident, but she would not embrace this talent for years.
 After a decade of teaching, she enrolled in the Liberal Institute of Clinton, New York to learn writing and languages.
 When her studies were complete, she moved to New Jersey.
 She soon opened the state’s first free school.
 Her leadership was exemplary, but the state Board of Education soon hired a man to replace her.
 Barton moved to Washington D.C., and secured a job as a patent clerk, becoming the first woman to do so.Barton’s work in the government was fraught with difficulties, but the Civil War changed the course of her life.
 On April 19, 1861, troops from the Sixth Massachusetts arrived in Washington, taking refuge after an attack on them in Baltimore.
 Springing into action, Clara Barton went to the troops, who were stationed in the capitol building for want of facilities to house them.
 Barton took the wounded to her sister’s house, where she tended them herself.
 With that, she invented triage, the process of separating patients by the seriousness of their condition and treating the most afflicted first.
 This is now a basic tenet of care in hospitals and emergency rooms around the world.

-- Women in the Civil War: A bibliography of topics pertaining to women in the Civil War, including information on nurses in the Civil War and on Clara Barton herself, all linking to full-text sources provided by Indiana University of Pennsylvania.
+- Women Soldiers of the Civil War: A bibliography of topics pertaining to women in the Civil War, including information on nurses in the Civil War and on Clara Barton herself, all linking to full-text sources provided by Indiana University of Pennsylvania.

 - National Museum of Civil War Medicine: Includes information and illustrations on the background of medical practice in Clara Barton’s time.